 Bring this guide with you every time you come to MSK, including the day of your surgery.
-You and your healthcare team will refer to it throughout your care
+You and your healthcare team will refer to it throughout your care.Back to top

 About Your Surgery

-- If your remaining pancreas doesn’t make enough enzymes to digest the food you eat, you may have diarrhea.
-If this happens, you may need to take pills with meals and snacks to replace the enzymes.
+- If your pancreas doesn’t make enough digestive enzymes after your surgery, you may have diarrhea.
+If this happens, you may need to take enzyme pills when you eat.

 Your spleen is located next to your pancreas.
 It makes white blood cells that help your body fight infections.
 Your spleen also filters your blood, stores blood cells, and destroys old blood cells.
 Your spleen may need to be removed if the tumor involves blood vessels that supply your spleen.